fearnworks/GraphCap/doc/core/nodes/index.rst

 ====================================
-GraphCap Nodes Documentation
+graphcap Nodes Documentation
 ====================================

-This section covers the various nodes available in GraphCap for building and managing data pipelines.
+This section covers the various nodes available in graphcap for building and managing data pipelines.
 The nodes are grouped by functionality into specialized categories.

 .. toctree::
    :maxdepth: 2